fluidblue/passdeposit/API.md

 ------------------|--------------------------------------------------------------------------
 cmd               | "user.create"
-data.email        | Email address, which also serves as username data.key          | Password hash (generated with PBKDF2, 1000 iterations, salted with email) data.passwordHint | Password hint
+data.email        | Email address, which also serves as username data.key          | Password hash.
+Generated with PBKDF2 (1000 iterations, salted with email).
+This hash is hashed again on the server with PBKDF2 (300000 iterations, salted with random value). data.passwordHint | Password hint

 The response contains the following fields: